dleemiller/WordLlama/README.md

 WordLlama improves on all MTEB benchmarks above word models like GloVe 300d, while being substantially smaller in size (**16MB default model** @ 256-dim vs >2GB).

-The key features of WordLlama include:
+Features of WordLlama include:

-1. Matryoshka Representations: Truncate embedding dimension as needed.
+1. **Matryoshka Representations**: Truncate embedding dimension as needed.
-2. Low Resource Requirements: A simple token lookup with average pooling, enables this to operate fast on CPU.
+2. **Low Resource Requirements**: A simple token lookup with average pooling, enables this to operate fast on CPU.
-3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations. (coming soon)
+3. **Binarization**: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations. (coming soon)
-4. Numpy-only inference: Lightweight and simple.
+4. **Numpy-only inference**: Lightweight and simple.

 For flexibility, WordLlama employs the Matryoshka representation learning training technique.
 The largest model (1024-dim) can be truncated to 64, 128, 256 or 512.
 For binary embedding models, we implement straight-through estimators during training.
 For dense embeddings, 256 dimensions sufficiently captures most of the performance, while for binary embeddings validation accuracy is close to saturation at 512-dimensions (64 bytes packed).